Car Repair Insurance: Cost, Companies & Coverage (2026)

 Key Benefits

-Sold through dealerships and warranty companies, typically paid in a lump sum but monthly payments are sometimes available
+Sold through dealerships and warranty companies, paid in a lump sum but monthly payments are sometimes available

 Sold exclusively through car dealer ships and can be rolled into loan payments